 Abarim Publications' online Biblical Hebrew Dictionary

-The root-verb זנה (zanah) means to commit fornication or to be a harlot, and this only for women (or groups of people, which are also feminine).
+The verb זנה (zanah) means to commit fornication or to be a harlot, and this only for women (or groups of people, which are also feminine).
 With barely bridled enthusiasm HAW Theological Wordbook of the Old Testament decrees that the basic idea of this verb is "to commit illicit intercourse," and adds with some emphasis a "literal" meaning of "illicit heterosexual intercourse".
-Here at Abarim Publications, however, we doubt that our verb's base is sexual (let alone literally emphasizes heterosexuality).
+Here at Abarim Publications, however, we doubt that our verb's base is sexual (let alone that it literally emphasizes heterosexuality).

 To us it seems that the basic meaning of our verb is to shift allegiance out of perceived need for sustenance.
 On a personal level this would indeed describe a woman who entertains multiple sexual partners, whether she is married and unfaithful (Hosea 3:3), widowed and destitute (Genesis 38:15, Amos 7:17), adolescent and premaritally active (Leviticus 21:9, Deuteronomy 22:21), or a professional prostitute (Joshua 2:1, Judges 11:1).
 On a political level, this would describe shifting alliances between nations (Jeremiah 3:1, Ezekiel 16:28, Isaiah 23:17).
 And on a theological level it would describe a shifting adherence to various theological expressions (Exodus 34:15, Deuteronomy 31:16, Judges 2:17), paranormal activities (Leviticus 20:6), or even one's own roving eyes (Numbers 15:39).